DipakShrestha18/useful-commands/Python.md

 **Sets** - are mutable data types, they allow you to store immutable items in them in an unsorted way.
 Set cannot contain duplicate values

 **Dictionaries** - are data types that allow storage of key and value, dictionary are mutable but dictionary key are immutable because key needs to hashable.

+**List Comprehensions** - are a unique way to create lists in Python.
+A list comprehension consists of brackets containing an expression followed by a for clause, then zero or more for or if clauses.
+The expressions can be any kind of Python object.